omgshalihin/react-world-clock/README.md

 #### Third Party Date Libraries

 The standard Date object in JavaScript can sometimes be a bit tricky to work with and there are third party libraries to help us.
 Previously, we used to use a library called [Moment](https://momentjs.com/) which was the de facto standard for advanced date management.
 Moment is however not being developed anymore (only maintained), and the developers of Moment themselves recommend using [other alternatives](https://momentjs.com/docs/#/-project-status/recommendations/).
 Feel free to use a third party date library if you want to.

-### No - we don't do TDD today

-Since you are moving into new ground with React, you don't have to write tests for this exercise.
-Instead you should concentrate on understanding the React concepts!
-You will however learn how to TDD with React very soon.

 ### Additional tasks